greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpinitstandby.html.md

 ## <a id="section5"></a>Examples

-Add a standby coordinator instance to your Greenplum Database system and start the synchronization process:
+Add a standby master instance to your Greenplum Database system and start the synchronization process:

 ```
 gpinitstandby -s host09
 ```

-Start an existing standby coordinator instance and synchronize the data with the current primary coordinator instance:
+Start an existing standby master instance and synchronize the data with the current primary master instance:

 ```
 gpinitstandby -n